montysecurity/YaraMonitor/README.md

 - Samples that have a yara match are not deleted
 - The process will not re-download samples that have already been downloaded and scanned, even if they have already been deleted
 - The process will not re-scan samples that have already been scanned with the yara rules

+## Modules

+Modules are meant to extend the analytical capabilties of the tool.
+For example, there is a module to extract configs from AsyncRAT and store them in a local JSON file (inspired by https://github.com/embee-research/Asyncrat-Venom-Dcrat-Config-Extractor).
+It can be called using `python.exe monitor/main.py -m "asyncrat_extract_config"`

+For future module development, the intention is for the module name used in the parameter be exactly the same name as the folder it resides in.